Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Proposed Method

 \subsection{EFE and SLO-aware Configuration Selection}

-Due to SLO and configuration vertices present in the BN, the task is to correctly discover the connections between the vertices to choose the configuration with the highest chance of fulfilling SLOs.
+Due to SLO and configuration vertices present in the BN, the task is to choose the configuration with the highest chance of fulfilling SLOs by correctly discovering the connections between the vertices and resolving uncertainty about the world.
 The agent calculates the EFE for each configuration available to the system to determine configuration optimality using the formula in \Cref{eq:efe}.
 Specifically, it calculates the pragmatic value as:

 and the Information Gain as: